operatorequals/SMBRat/README.md

 ### Agent

+#### Documentation/Archiving Friendly
 The `agent` is a *Visual Basic Script* that runs on the infected host and connects to the *SMB Server*.
-It creates a folder in there named after the host's `hostname` and primary `MAC` address (trying to be *unique* and *informative* at the same time for reporting purposes).
+It creates a directory in there named after the host's `hostname` and primary `MAC` address (trying to be *unique* and *informative* at the same time for reporting purposes).
+All commands and info for the infected Host will be stored in this directory. `zip`ping the whole Shared Folder will archive all project info!

+#### Stealthy
 It does **NOT** use a drive letter to *Mount* the Share, just uses `UNC paths` to directly read remote files (no *Drive* is created in `explorer.exe`).

 It also injects the `UNC path` into the `%PATH%` variable of its own execution environment (you can run executables directly from your Linux machine's filesystem).

 #### Agent's Execution